verdond2/basis/README.md

 ##Run

 Once you have made any sort of modifications to the variables.
+Please ensure you change the name & description in the package.json file.
 Just run the following and you will be good to go!

 ```
 gulp